 - Bateson, Gregory.
 Steps to an Ecology of Mind.
 Ballantine, 1972. - Berman, Morris.
 The Reenchantment of the World.
 Cornell University Press, 1981. - Berry, Thomas.
 The Dream of the Earth.
 Sierra Club Books, 1988. - Bramwell, Anna.
 Ecology in the 20th Century: A History.
-Yale University Press, 1989. - Capra, Fritjof.
+Yale University Press, 1989.

+- Capra, Fritjof.
 The Tao of Physics. third ed.
 Boston: 1975; reprint, Shambhala, 1991. - Capra, Fritojf.
 The Turning Point: Science, Society, and the Rising Culture.
 Simon and Schuster, 1982. - Fortey, Richard.
 Life: A Natural History of the First Four Billion Years of Life on Earth.
 Knopf, 1998. - Gleick, James.
 Chaos: Making a New Science.
 Penguin, 1987. - Golley, Frank Benjamin.
 A History of the Ecosystem Concept in Ecology.
-Yale University Press, 1993

-- Gunderson, Lance H. and C. S. Holling.
+Yale University Press, 1993 - Gunderson, Lance H. and C. S. Holling.
 Panarchy: Understanding Transformations in Systems of Humans and Nature.
 Island Press, 2002. - Heisenberg, Werner.
 Physics and Philosophy.
 Harper and Row, 1962. - Lovelock, James.
 Gaia: A New Look At Life on Earth. revised ed.
 Oxford: 1979; reprint, Oxford University Press, 1995. - Macy, Joanna.
 World As Lover, World As Self.
 Parallax Press, 1991. - Midgley, Mary.
 Evolution as a Religion.
 London: Routledge (1985, revised with new introduction, 2002). - McGrath, Alister E. Science and Religion: An Introduction.
 Blackwell, 1999. - Odum, Howard T. Environment, Power, and Society.
 Wiley-Interscience, 1971. - Primavesi, Anne.
 Gaia's Gift, 2003. - Real, L. A. and J. H. Brown, eds.
 Foundations of Ecology.
 University of Chicago Press. - Ruse, Michael.
 Darwinism as Religion: What Literature Tells Us About Evolution.
 Oxford University Press, 2017. - Sagan, Carl.
 Carl Sagan's the Cosmic Connection. second ed.
 Cambridge University Press, 2000 [1974]. - Swimme, Brian and Thomas Berry.
 The Universe Story: From the Primordial Flaring Forth to the Ecozoic Era: A Celebration of the Unfolding of the Cosmos.
-Harper Collins, 1992.
+Harper Collins, 1992. - Wulf, Andrea (2015).
+The invention of nature: Alexander von Humboldt's new world.
+New York, Alfred A. Knopf.

-Module IV: "Religion and Nature" in twentieth-century scholarship (from the Sacred and the Profane and "Ecological Anthropology" to "Religion and Ecology")
+Module IV: "Religion and Nature" in twentiethcentury scholarship (from the Sacred & the Profane & "Ecological Anthropology" to "Religion and Ecology")

-- Religions as adaptive and maladaptive ecological strategies (with special reference to the indigenous societies and "traditional ecological knowledge.") - Mircea Eliade, cultural geography, and theories of 'sacred space' - Environmental Concern, Religious Studies, the "Religion and Ecology" field, and debates about the environmental tendencies of the "world religions" of the east and west. - Religion's role in the environmental & social collapse; and environmental reform.
+- Religions as adaptive and maladaptive ecological strategies (with special reference to the indigenous societies and "traditional ecological knowledge.") - Mircea Eliade, cultural geography, and theories of 'sacred space'

+- Environmental Concern, Religious Studies, the "Religion and Ecology" field, and debates about the environmental tendencies of the "world religions" of the east and west. - Religion's role in the environmental & social collapse; and environmental reform.